mercyio/leo-mainnet/README.md

 ```bash
 leo run mint aleo129ka6zrvs25rc52qxt9n3299rdsmy4ecx2u9ewfu8a0s5w673v9sucj5km
 ```
-After running the program, Leo compiles your code and executes the transition function with the provided inputs.
+Replace aleo129ka6zrvs25rc52qxt9n3299rdsmy4ecx2u9ewfu8a0s5w673v9sucj5km with the Leo wallet address used for minting.

 The result of the execution is displayed in the terminal.

 Leo generated a file named main.aleo which contains the Aleo instructions corresponding to your Leo program.
-This file is essential as it holds the compiled version of your program, ready for deployment on the Aleo network.

-#Deployment Process:
-I copied the code from the main.aleo file.
-This code contains the compiled Aleo instructions required for deployment.

-I then navigated to the demo.leo.app/deploy platform.
-On this platform, I used the copied code to deploy my Leo program to the Aleo network.

-On the deployment platform, I followed the necessary steps to submit the deployment transaction.
-Once deployed, the network would have generated a unique transaction ID, confirming the successful deployment.
+Deployment: The compiled Aleo instructions from main.aleo were deployed to the Aleo network.

-TransactionId: 	at1xkhrcxcwh8a674gwk6ernx4c43wf2a77rm9twk97rfru5s3g8uysv5h4gu
+Deployment Transaction ID: at1xkhrcxcwh8a674gwk6ernx4c43wf2a77rm9twk97rfru5s3g8uysv5h4gu

 ## Token transfer (Third workshop )